carpentries-lab/metagenomics-workshop/_extras/AMI-setup.md

   <img src="{{ page.root }}/fig/ami_setup_1.png" alt="Location of Instances and Launch instance button are highlighted" />
 </a>

 3\.
-A new page will apear, scroll down to "Application and OS Images (Amazon Machine Image)" then, in the bar enter the code **0f58e878fa70cc201** and click Enter.
+A new page will appear, scroll down to "Application and OS Images (Amazon Machine Image)" then, in the bar enter the code **0f58e878fa70cc201** and click Enter.
 This image is the AMI listed on this curriculum's [Setup page](https://carpentries-incubator.github.io/metagenomics-workshop/setup.html).
 <a href="{{ page.root }}/fig/ami_setup_2.png">
   <img src="{{ page.root }}/fig/ami_setup_2.png" alt="Location of the select button is highlighted." />
 </a>

 4\-.
-A page with the title "Choose an Amazon Machine Image (AMI)" will apear with a box showing the "The Carpentries Lab Metagenomics v1.0" image.
+A page with the title "Choose an Amazon Machine Image (AMI)" will appear with a box showing the "The Carpentries Lab Metagenomics v1.0" image.
 Click Select in that box.

 <a href="{{ page.root }}/fig/ami_setup_3.png">
   <img src="{{ page.root }}/fig/ami_setup_3.png" alt="Location of the bar where the code is written is highlighted." />
 </a>

 5\.
-In the next page go to the box Instance Type and select **t2.medium**; then click FIXME
+In the next page go to the box Instance Type and select **t2.medium**.

 <a href="{{ page.root }}/fig/ami_setup_4.png">
   <img src="{{ page.root }}/fig/ami_setup_4.png" alt="Choose and Instance Type page showing t2.medium in the box." />
 </a>

 6\.
-Create Key Pair.
+In the same page, scroll down to create Key Pair.
 Give a name of your choice in the box "Key pair name", select "RSA" and ".pem" in the "Key pair type" and
 "Private key file format" sections, respectively.
 And click on "Create key pair".
+Your key pair should be automatically downloaded, is a file with `.pem` enxtension.
+Move it from your Downloads folder to a stable location on your computer.

 <a href="{{ page.root }}/fig/ami_setup_5.png">
   <img src="{{ page.root }}/fig/ami_setup_5.png" alt="Boxes for key pair name, RSA key pair type and .pem Private key file format highlighted.
 And Create key pair button highlighted." />
 </a>

 7\.
-FIXME In the box "Network settings" select "Create security group" and "Allow SSH traffic from" and choose "Anywhere" in the box.
-FIXME
+To configure R studio port, in the box "Network settings" select "add new rule"

 <a href="{{ page.root }}/fig/ami_setup_6.png">
   <img src="{{ page.root }}/fig/ami_setup_6.png" alt="Create security group and Allow SSH trafic from box highlighted." />